 The suggested flexibility of the tender specifications schemes, limited to an increase around € 3 per day, did not affect in any way the type, quality and quantity of services to be guaranteed as it only allowed to adjust the daily amount to the different costs of the accommodation facilities leased along the national territory and to foresee an increase on surveillance services, in line with the preference for big centres, aimed at control rather than integration of the asylum seekers.

 Moreover, the circular allowed Prefectures to admit, in selecting the managing companies, to derogate from the minimum professionalism requirements indicated in the tender specification scheme, including, for example, the minimum three-year experience in accommodation services.

-The appeals filed by small and specialized social cooperatives and non-profit organizations against the call for tenders were rejected by the Administrative Tribunal of Lazio.
+The appeals filed by small and specialised social cooperatives and non-profit organisations against the call for tenders were rejected by the Administrative Tribunal of Lazio.